elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/notifications/legacy_saved_object_references/README.md

 "data..omitted": "data..omitted",
 ```

-Only if for some reason a migration has failed due to a bug would we fallback and try to use `"ruleAlertId" : "933ca720-1be1-11ec-a722-83da1c22a481"`, otherwise all access will come from the
+Only if for some reason a migration has failed due to a bug would we fallback and try to use `"ruleAlertId" : "933ca720-1be1-11ec-a722-83da1c22a481"`, as it was last stored within SavedObjects.
+Otherwise all access will come from the
 references array's version.
-If the migration fails or the fallback to `"ruleAlertId" : "933ca720-1be1-11ec-a722-83da1c22a481"` does happen, then the code emits several error messages to the
+If the migration fails or the fallback to the last known saved object id `"ruleAlertId" : "933ca720-1be1-11ec-a722-83da1c22a481"` does happen, then the code emits several error messages to the
 user which should further encourage the user to help migrate the legacy notification system to the newer notification system.

 ## Useful queries